Bitcoin Rhodium Reaches 1-Day Trading Volume of $26,253.00 (XRC)

-Bitcoin Rhodium (CURRENCY:XRC) traded up 14.2% against the dollar during the 1-day period ending at 14:00 PM E.T. on April 28th.
-One Bitcoin Rhodium coin can now be purchased for $2.09 or 0.00006552 BTC on popular cryptocurrency exchanges.
-Bitcoin Rhodium has a market capitalization of $2.58 million and approximately $26,253.00 worth of Bitcoin Rhodium was traded on exchanges in the last 24 hours.
-In the last seven days, Bitcoin Rhodium has traded down 41.4% against the dollar.
+Bitcoin Rhodium (CURRENCY:XRC) traded 14.2% higher against the U.S. dollar during the 1-day period ending at 19:00 PM E.T. on May 2nd.
+In the last week, Bitcoin Rhodium has traded down 41.4% against the U.S. dollar.
+Bitcoin Rhodium has a total market cap of $2.58 million and approximately $26,253.00 worth of Bitcoin Rhodium was traded on exchanges in the last day.
+One Bitcoin Rhodium coin can now be bought for approximately $2.09 or 0.00006552 BTC on major exchanges.

 - Diplexcoin (DLX) traded 1.4% higher against the dollar and now trades at $0.0039 or 0.00000022 BTC.